What Does e.g. Mean?

 Italics or not?

 Abbreviations do not need to be italicized.
-If you are spelling out the entire Latin phrase, then it should be stylized in italics.
-So, unless you are writing out the Latin words (which would no longer be the abbreviated form), we do not recommend writing them in italics.
+If you are spelling out the entire Latin phrase, it should be stylized in italics.
+Otherwise, it’s suggested that they be written in regular font.

 Periods or not?